Resident Falls in Kentucky Nursing Homes

 - Whether anyone, including nursing home staff or family members, witnessed the fall;

-- Did the nursing home staff document that the fall occurred;
+- Whether the nursing home staff documented that the fall occurred;

 - The extent of the physical injuries resulting from a fall;

-- Did the nursing home staff assess the resident’s risk for falling upon admission;
+- Whether the nursing home staff assessed the resident’s risk for falling upon admission;

-- What preventative measures did the nursing home institute to reduce the resident’s fall risk;
+- What preventative measures the nursing home instituted to reduce the resident’s fall risk;

-- Did the nursing home staff members follow the resident’s care plan, so as to reduce the risk of falling; and
+- Whether the nursing home staff members followed the resident’s care plan, so as to reduce the risk of falling; and

-- Was the resident taking any psychoactive or other medications that may have negatively affected the resident’s ability to ambulate, or could have caused confusion.
+- Whether the resident was taking any psychoactive or other medications that may have negatively affected his or her ability to walk, or could have caused confusion.